afitzek/hasura-metric-adapter/README.md

 - `hasura_healthy`

     This is a gauge that is 1 if the instance is healthy or 0 otherwise

+- `hasura_metadata_version`

+    This is a gauge, that holds a `hasura_version` label, with the hasura version and the value of `1` if that version was detected.

 The following metrics are the same as in the project (https://github.com/zolamk/hasura-exporter), also the idea on how to access them is based on it.
 So all credit for these need to go to @zolamk, I just ported them here.